When people talk about international SEO, they often focus on expanding into new markets, countries, and languages to increase their market share.

 ISO 3166-1 does in fact require UN M.49 to define what is, and isn’t a geographical area (country or region), worthy of its own code.

-This means that the variations for language targeting can be expanded from the traditional “es” and “es-419”, to be more specific and targeted with HREFLANG implementations:
+This means the variations for language targeting can be expanded from the traditional “es” and “es-419”, to be more specific and targeted with HREFLANG implementations:

 Tag Form Meaning